 While each hub is structured differently and focuses on topics specific to the needs of its region's green teams, the opportunities that are provided to participants are the same:

-Regional hubs have formed across New Jersey and are comprised of green team and environmental commission members, municipal and county representatives, and business, community and nonprofit leaders.
+Regional hubs have formed across New Jersey and are comprised of municipal and schools green team and environmental commission members, municipal and county representatives, and business, community and nonprofit leaders.

-If you are interested in learning more about an existing hub or starting one in your region, contact Lauren Skowronski at 609-771-3129 or email@example.com.
+If you are interested in learning more about an existing hub or how to start one in your region, contact Lauren Skowronski at 609-771-3129 or email@example.com.

 Three towns within the hub, calling themselves the Downbeach Green Team (Margate, Ventnor & Longport) have begun a collaborative plastic bag education marketing and awareness campaign.
 In a truly collaborate effort, Longport became the first NJ town to pass a bag fee ordinance, setting the stage for others to come.